-- 5.1 The Parties will use the Fish and Wildlife Collaborative Management Framework as described in Appendix E when engaging on fish and wildlife issues that are outside the scope of the Shared Decision Framework and may use the Fish and Wildlife Collaborative Framework when implementing Shared Decisions on fish and wildlife issues. - 5.2 The Parties will use the Conservancies, Parks and Protected Areas Collaborative Management Framework as described in Appendix F when engaging on conservancy, park and protected area management issues that are outside the scope of the Shared Decision Framework and may use the Conservancies, Parks and Protected Areas Collaborative Management Framework when implementing Shared Decisions on conservancy, park and protected area management issues.

-- 5.3 The Parties may use the mineral working group to examine issues related to mineral or coal exploration, sand and gravel quarries, placer mining or mine development, as directed by the Natural Resources Council.
-Unless otherwise agreed to by the Parties, each Party shall bear their own costs for participating on the mineral working group. - 5.4 The Parties may create other working groups as needed, to examine issues related to natural resources that are either: outside of the scope of the Shared Decision Framework or that arise in the course of an Application requiring additional consideration, as described in sections 6.2 (c).
+- 5.1 The Parties will use the Fish and Wildlife Collaborative Management Framework as described in Appendix E when engaging on fish and wildlife issues that are outside the scope of the Shared Decision Framework and may use the Fish and Wildlife Collaborative Framework when implementing Shared Decisions on fish and wildlife issues. - 5.2 The Parties will use the Conservancies, Parks, Ecological Reserves, and Protected Areas Collaborative Management Framework as described in Appendix F when engaging on conservancy, park and protected area management issues that are outside the scope of the Shared Decision Framework and may use the Conservancies, Parks, Ecological Reserves, and Protected Areas Collaborative Management Framework when implementing Shared Decisions on conservancy, park and protected area management issues. - 5.3 The Parties will use the Mines and Mining Activities Collaborative Management Framework as described in Appendix G when engaging on mineral or coal exploration, sand and gravel quarries, placer mining or mine development issues that are outside the scope of the Shared Decision Framework and may use the Mines and Mining Activities Collaborative Management Framework when implementing Shared Decisions on mines and mining activities. - 5.4 The Parties may create other working groups to examine issues related to natural resources that are either: outside of the scope of the Shared Decision Framework or that arise in the course of an Application requiring additional consideration, as described in sections 6.2 (c).
+Parties will work together to seek external sources of funding, where possible to support working group activities.
 Unless otherwise agreed by the Parties, each Party shall bear their own costs for participating on these working groups.